-In addition to the fixed fees, Tryg pays social contributions, if any, and other corresponding taxes and duties to foreign authorities in relation to the Supervisory Board members' fees.
-Tryg also pays any outlays and travelling expenses incurred in connection with the Supervisory Board member's performance of his or her obligations as Supervisory Board member.
+In addition to the fixed fees, Tryg pays social contributions, if any, and other similar taxes and duties to foreign authorities collected on Supervisory Board member fees.
+Tryg also pays any outlays and travelling expenses incurred in connection with the Supervisory Board members' performance of their duties as Supervisory Board members.